HaolingZHANG/MotifEffect/README.md

-# What network motifs tell us about representational capacity, numerical stability, and their influence on overall neural networks
+# What network motifs tell us about the representational capacity, the numerical stability, and their influence on overall neural networks

-TODO abstract
+Noise resistance is an inescapable issue when implementing deep learning technologies in the real world.
+Thus, efficient deep learning models should be able to adjust to or filter out noise.
+Regarding the robust architecture design, early efforts entailed increasing the network complexity to different extents, thereby rendering the overall model somewhat impervious to noise.
+Here, we examine the factors contributing to the low numerical stability of the entire network from the perspective of 3-node network motifs.
+Our systematic analysis of the representational capability and numerical stability of various motif types and their constituted networks has revealed that avoiding the creation of coherent loops or replacing them with colliders constitutes a fundamental approach to boosting robustness while maintaining representational capability.
+These findings provide a network lightweight perspective for designing robust neural networks, which could facilitate the more efficient implementation of deep learning technologies in the real world.

 ## Installation
 You may clone this code repository (using the following command line) or